mhiyer/map_singapore_postal_codes_to_regions/README.md

 # map_singapore_postal_codes_to_regions
-Given Singapore postal codes, map them to one of five regions - North, South, East, West and North-East
+Given Singapore postal codes, map them to one of five regions - North, Central, East, West and North-East

 Inputs:
 1) An excel sheet that contains the mapping between postal codes and regions.
 I used this website: